awsdocs/aws-global-accelerator-dev-guide/doc_source/introduction-benefits-of-migrating.md

 **Fine\-grained control**
 Global Accelerator gives you control so that you can choose exactly how you want to adjust incoming traffic\.
 You can configure a traffic dial for regional endpoint groups, so that you can increase or decrease traffic for a specific Region, for performance testing, or for application updates\.
 For each endpoint, you can set a weight that determines the proportion of traffic that Global Accelerator directs to it\.
 In addition, if you have stateful applications, you can choose to direct all requests from a user to the same backend target, regardless of the source port, to maintain client affinity\.
 These options give you ongoing fine\-grained control over how Global Accelerator directs your traffic\.

+**Origin cloaking**
+Global Accelerator allows you to add an Application Load Balancer as an endpoint for an accelerator even if the load balancer is not internet accessible\.
+This lets you use Global Accelerator as the single internet\-facing access point, through the Global Accelerator global edge locations, which helps to protect your applications running on AWS from distributed denial of service \(DDoS\) attacks\.
+Global Accelerator enables origin cloaking by creating a VPC peering connection between the Global Accelerator and your virtual private cloud \(VPC\), within which traffic between the two VPCs uses private IP addresses\.